TrueWatchTech/expresscart-demo-setup-guide/README.md

 1. **Account at Truewatch**: Create an account at [truewatch.com](https://truewatch.com) if required for integration.
 2. **Linux System with Internet Connection**: Ensure you are using a Linux system with a stable internet connection.
 3. **DataKit Installed**: Install DataKit from your account.
-Follow the instructions provided in your Truewatch account to set up DataKit.
+Follow the instructions provided in your Truewatch account to set up DataKit.[here](https://docs.truewatch.com/datakit/datakit-install/)
-4. **Docker**: Install Docker by following the instructions [here](https://docs.docker.com/get-docker/).
+4. **Docker**: Install Docker by following the instructions [here](https://docs.docker.com/get-docker/)
 5. **Docker Compose**: Install Docker Compose by following the instructions [here](https://docs.docker.com/compose/install/).
 6. **Git**: Install Git by running:
    ```bash